-The Bank has entered into Credit Support Annex ('CSA') agreements with some of the major counterparty banks.
-CSA helps bank to manage credit risk by posting collateral for "in the money" OTC derivatives.
+The Bank has eligible netting agreements (ISDA / CSA / bilateral etc.) with major counterparties and the same is reviewed on periodic basis.
+Further, CSA's helps bank to manage credit risk by posting collateral for "in the money" OTC derivatives.

 Bank also computes capital charge for default risk on a Repo-/Reverse Repo-style transactions transaction based on the RBI guidelines.